tjboyer13/tjboyer13.github.io/index.md

 * 2016 was a pivotal year for wildfires in the south due to drought conditions.

 <embed type="text/html" src="/img/annualsumclimate_plot.html" width="600" height="600">

+### Interactive Map of NDVI Difference for Tubarjal Valley

+### Interactive Map of Vegetation Over Time in Tubarajal Valley